GrubHubGitTub/BaseballTradeTrees/README.md

 ### Team database (data/teams.csv)
 - All teams in the database received a franchise tag if they are part of the same franchise.
 They received a unique franchise code if they are an independant team.

-### Player database (data/teams.csv)
+### Player database (data/players.csv)
-- Nothing changed, just made a copy with the full name to easily get the user input. (static/css/searchable_players.csv)
+- Nothing changed, just made a copy with the full name to easily get the user input from the homepage. (static/css/searchable_players.csv)

 ## Installing Locally
 If you want to run the website locally: